-Anyone who has had the misfortune of trying to ski or board with a pair of scratched, fogged up goggles can attest to how frustrating and potentially terrifying that can be.
-A pair of goggles can make or break any skier, rider, or climber's day so we've come up with a comprehensive review to help you snowboard or ski safely and happily.
-With a dizzying array of new goggles to choose from, some characteristics that you should take into account include overall eye protection, how well the goggles ventilate and breathe, comfort and fit, lens quality and optics, durability, and style.
+A quality pair of goggles is an incredibly important part of any skier or snowboarder's kit.
+The best goggles help you to see clearly, fit comfortably, look good, and will last you for several seasons if cared for properly.
+With a dizzying array of new goggles to choose from, some characteristics that you should take into account include lens quality, how well the goggles ventilate and breathe, comfort and fit, ease of changing lenses, durability, and style.
 How important each metric is to you depends on your preferences and intended usage.

-The most breathable goggle we tested was the Oakley Airbrake XL, the two Smith models, and the Bolle Carve, whereas the Oakley Flight Deck and the POC Lobes tended to breathe less, keeping more heat in and potentially allowing more fogging.
+The most breathable goggles we tested are the Oakley Airbrake XL and the Oakley A-Frame 2.0 which have a drafty feel with more airflow than most.
+The Anon M4, the three Smith models, and the Bolle Carve are all well ventilated, although they don't feel drafty around the eyes.
+Other models like the Dragon NFX, Electric EG3, and the POC Lobes tended to breathe less, keeping more heat in and potentially allowing more fogging.
 The amount of breathability you prefer is also tied to the type of conditions you're likely to experience.

 On the other hand, skiers and boarders who stick to the resort or tour in drier environments may not care about the breathability to the degree that their wetter conditions compadres do.
 Once again, keep in mind that some breathability is a good thing, but too much may result in your eyes drying out.

 Goggle style is a subjective criterion and a matter of personal taste.
-While we can objectively test things like breathability and protection, as of today, there is no test for style - which may be a good thing for some of us who are style-challenged.
-Some of our test goggles had a more classic look, like the Oakley A-Frame 2.0 and the Bolle Carve, while others had a more modern appearance like the Dragon NFX, POC Lobes, and Oakley Flight Deck.
+While we can objectively test things like breathability and ease of changing lenses, as of today, there is no test for style - which may be a good thing for some of us who are style-challenged.
+Some of our test goggles had a more classic look, like the Smith Squad and the Giro Blok, while others had a more modern or even futuristic appearance like the Dragon NFX, POC Lobes, or the boldly styled Electric EG3.